pkicsiny/fcc-ee-beam-beam/slurm/README.txt

 - template.sh: this is a bash script and it will be executed once the job is given a compute node on the cluster.
 This script activates the python environment but you need to specify the path to it.
-You also need to specify the path to the standard output and standard error messages at the top of the file.
+Replace "/home/HPC/pkicsiny/fccee-beambeam/tutorials/slurm" with the actual path to these files.
+Replace "/home/HPC/pkicsiny/miniforge3/bin/activate" with the actual path to the activation script to your conda environtment.
+You can find it with `which conda`.
 Then it calls the python executable with a set of parameters.
 The bash script also creates the output directory specified in launch_scan.py (the eos_dir).

 Launch the job submission by: